Tools and utilities to create usage reports in Outlook.

 These tools enhance Microsoft Outlook by providing connections to Exchange Server Public Folders, databases and other project and business process management applications.
 Some help desk applications included.

 These utilities speed up the entry and retrieval of information in Microsoft Outlook or add outlining or other note-taking functions to make Outlook act more like a Personal Information Manager (PIM).
-More Information Implementing David Allen's Workflow Processing Using Microsoft Outlook -- Explains how to use Outlook to enhance personal productivity, making use of built-in

 The Find tool (and Advanced Find) searches across folders in a single Personal Folders file or in your Exchange Server mailbox.
 However, it cannot search subfolders in another user's mailbox or in a public folder.
 You can get searchable subfolders in a public folder by adding one of the Enterprise Search Tools, which generally rely